maorleger/arm-v7-codemod/PROPERTY_FLATTEN.md

 ## Overview

 This document describes an advanced approach to transforming Azure SDK v6 object literals to v7 using TypeScript type analysis via ts-morph.
-This is an alternative to the heuristic-based approach currently implemented.
+This is an alternative to the heuristic-based approach currently implemented and assumes we're unable to provide a metadata file that helps with identifying flattened properties.

 ## Problem Statement